jfelten/knowhow-server/README.md

 ####[repository](https://github.com/jfelten/knowhow_example_repo)

 A collection of json objects, and other dependent files that represent jobs, environments, and workflows.
 Repositories are currently file based and is a directory with the following top folders: environments, jobs, workflows.
-Each folder contains the specifc types of objects: ex jobs define job objects, environments define environment objects, and workflows define workflow objects.
+Each folder contains the specifc types of objects: jobs for job objects, environments environment json objects, and workflows for workflow objects.
 The may be other nested folder structures underneath one of the top 3 directories.
 Eventually there will be database based repositories.
 See [knowhow_example_repo](https://github.com/jfelten/knowhow_example_repo) for an example repository structure.

 ####[job](https://github.com/jfelten/knowhow-shell)